specklesystems/speckle-server/packages/server/readme.md

 - In **development** mode, the Speckle Server will proxy the frontend from `localhost:3000` to `localhost:8080`.
 If you don't see anything, ensure you've run `npm run dev` in the frontend package.

-- In **production** mode, a load balancer should send requests either to the frontend nginx container or the server container, depending on the requested path
+- In **production** mode, the frontend is served by an `nginx` container that proxy server requests to the server (depending on the requested path).
+For more information about making a production deployment, check out [our detailed guide](https://speckle.guide/dev/server-setup.html)

 ### GraphIQL